Continuation method for PDE-constrained global optimization: Analysis and application to the shallow water equations: Application to the shallow water equations

 is satisfied only if $\alpha_{i}=\beta_{i}=0$ for all $i \in I_H$ and $i \in I_Q$, respectively.

-Consider the $(|I_H| + |I_Q|)$-square matrix $M$ obtained by stacking on top of each others the gradients of the hydraulic constraints; i.e., the matrix whose rows are the gradients of the hydraulic constraints.
-The columns of $M$ are indexed by the interior variables $x_{hyd}$ and Equation~(\ref{eq:sum1}) has an unique solution if and only if the rows of $M$ are linearly independent.
-Upon choosing an appropriate ordering for its rows and columns, $M$ is a tridiagonal matrix having the property that the $(m,n)$-entry of this matrix is different from zero if and only if $|m - n| \leq 1$.
+Consider the $(|I_H| + |I_Q|)$-square matrix $M$ obtained by stacking on top of each other the gradients of the hydraulic constraints; i.e., the matrix whose rows are the gradients of the hydraulic constraints.
+The columns of $M$ are indexed by the interior variables $x_{hyd}$ and Equation~(\ref{eq:sum1}) has a unique solution if and only if the rows of $M$ are linearly independent.
+When permuting rows such that continuity and momentum equations alternate, and columns such that flow and level variables alternate, $M$ is a tridiagonal matrix having the property that the $(m,n)$-entry of this matrix is nonzero if and only if $|m - n| \leq 1$.
 Clearly, such a matrix has full rank and thus its rows are linearly independent.
-As previously mentioned, this is equivalent to showing that Equation~(\ref{eq:sum1}) has an unique solution.
+As stated previously, this is equivalent to showing that Equation~(\ref{eq:sum1}) has a unique solution.

 We will now prove the more general statement.
 Equation~(\ref{eq:sum}) is satisfied only if it holds even when we consider only part of its variables; i.e., equation

 holds for any subvector $\widetilde x$ of $x_{hyd}$.
 We will use this simple observation to argue about the $\alpha$'s and $\beta$'s in Equation~(\ref{eq:sum}).